memgraph/docs/docs/installation/windows/windows-installation-troubleshooting.md

 docker load -i memgraph.tar.gz
 ```

-### error during connect: This error may indicate that the docker daemon is not running.
+### Error during connect: `This error may indicate that the docker daemon is not running.`
-Run the docker desktop application and wait for it to load fully.
+Run the Docker Desktop application and wait for it to load fully.

-### Error response from daemon: open \\.\pipe\docker_engine_linux: The system cannot find the file specified.
+### Error response from daemon: `open \\.\pipe\docker_engine_linux: The system cannot find the file specified.`
-Reload the docker desktop application and wait for it to load fully.
+Reload the Docker Desktop application and wait for it to load fully.

-### unsupported os linux
+### Unsupported os linux

 You need to download the [Windows Subsystem for Linux](https://docs.microsoft.com/en-gb/windows/wsl/install-win10#step-4---download-the-linux-kernel-update-package), and enable experimental features in Docker Desktop, under "Settings -> Docker Engine", put "experimental" to *true*.